5 Reasons To Own a Water Distiller

 The type of water that you consume can play a key role in determining your state of health.
 Many people are drinking water that contains a slew of harmful chemicals that are stealthily causing them to experience health problems.

-It is becoming more well known that tap water should be avoided, and thankfully people are searching for better options.
-Unfortunately, many people get sent down the wrong path by fancy marketing and end up believing they need to drink high pH waters or some fancy sounding or otherwise expensive, brand name water.
+It is becoming more well-known that tap water should be avoided, and thankfully people are searching for better options.
+Unfortunately, many people get sent down the wrong path by fancy marketing and end up believing they need to drink high-pH waters or some fancy-sounding, expensive brand-name water.

-While there are many reasons that distilled water should be a person’s first choice for drinking water as well as the water that they cook with, I have narrowed down my top five reasons for you below:
+While there are many reasons that distilled water should be your first choice for drinking water as well as the water you use in cooking and recipe creations, I have narrowed down my top five reasons below:

 1. Removal of inorganic minerals